 Reclining Bound Angle Pose (Supta Baddhakonasana): Opens the hips and groin, improves digestion, and relieves stress.

 Supported Shoulderstand (Salamba Sarvangasana): Stimulates the thyroid gland, improves circulation, and relieves stress.
-(Avoid this pose if you have high blood pressure or neck problems.)

 Child's Pose (Balasana): A resting pose that gently stretches the back, hips, and thighs, promoting relaxation and relieving stress.